 Some theme frameworks have add-ons that allow a non-coder to make changes.
-For instance, StudioPress is pretty popular with bloggers.
-StudioPress is great for developers who want to customize things, but not so great if you’re not a programmer.
+For instance, StudioPress is great for developers who want to customize things, but not so great if you’re not a programmer.
 However, there are add-ons like Design Palette Pro that allows non-coders to make some changes.

 As you would expect, if you want to really dive into some detailed customization of your theme, with unique needs, then eventually you will come down to having a developer make some changes for you.